ShanmugaPriyaThirumalaiChetty/Data_Analytics_Projects_using_Power-BI_and_Tableau/README.md

 # Data_Analytics_Projects_using_Power-BI_and_Tableau
  Awesome Chocolate Sales Analysis

-A sales performance dashboard tracking product trends, regions and revenue
+A sales performance dashboard tracking product trends, regions, and revenue

 Tool Used: Power BI